 - Do not line up for Holy Communion unless one is a baptised Catholic in a state of grace.

 - While entry to most of the churches is free, bring some 2-euro coins.
-Some of them have coin-activated lights to illuminate the artworks.
+Some of them have coin-activated lights to illuminate the works of art.
 Consider this your donation towards their upkeep.